Hi and welcome to my Passive Payday review!

 You can build a website for free if you want to and having a website doesn’t mean you’ll make any money.

 Having a website is just the starting point.
 If you really want to make money then you need to pick a topic, create quality content, get ranked in Google and monetise it by having relevant products you can promote.

 This is how I earn a full-time income and it’s called affiliate marketing.

 Unfortunately Passive Payday or should I say, 700 Profit Club seems more concerned with earning a commission off of your hosting costs than they do with actually helping you earn even a $1 online.

-3 Compelling Reasons To Avoid Passive Payday
+3 Real Reasons To Avoid Passive Payday

 1. They tell you barefaced lies in their video